discord-csharp/solution-one/dotnet-console-games.md

 Just remember that all of the games were coded by developers in their free time.
 The purpose of the repository is to provide project ideas; **not tell people how to code**.
 If you code any of the games yourself and end up with very different code from the repository, that is great. :)

-Please share this repo with other beginner developers you think could learn from it.
+Please share this repo with other beginner developers you think could learn from it, or if you know any teachers looking for fun assignment ideas.

 I hope this taught you something interesting about the console, GitHub repos, Blazor WebAssembly, etc. Thank you for your time.